top of page

 Tara has proudly devised and delivered programmes across the UK, for Shantona Women’s Centre – supporting South Asian women after experiences of trauma, Yorkshire Dance – taking dance and live music into dementia care homes, Diverse Voices – dance-based learning programmes in schools to guide young people on healthy relationships and wellbeing, Women’s Health Matters, Women’s Aid, Space2 – an award winning arts and social change charity, and Balbir Singh Dance Company – offering immersive sessions to support health, wellbeing and identity of older adults with memory issues.

 Tara is a Mental Health First Aider, neurodivergent-informed, trauma-informed, dementia-aware with a person-centred practice.
-Dance styles used to deliver sessions include Salsa, Argentine Tango, Bollywood and Contemporary.
+Dance styles used to deliver sessions include Salsa, Argentine Tango, Bollywood and Ballet.
 Mindfulness and guided meditations are often used as part of programmes.

 Languages spoken